lizardp1/nlp_final_project/README.md

 For more details, see [this doc](https://huggingface.co/transformers/v4.0.1/installation.html#caching-models).

 An ELECTRA-small based NLI model trained on SNLI for 3 epochs (e.g. with the command above) should achieve an accuracy of around 89%, depending on batch size.
-An ELECTRA-small based QA model trained on SQuAD for 3 epochs should achieve around 78 exact match score and 86 F1 score.

 ## Working with datasets
 This repo uses [Huggingface Datasets](https://huggingface.co/docs/datasets/) to load data.